adlnet/xAPI-Spec/xAPI.md

 * contain both statementId and voidedStatementId parameters
 * contain statementId or voidedStatementId parameters, and also contain any other parameter besides "attachments" or "format".
 * contain any parameters the LRS does not recognize

+The LRS MUST include the header "X-Experience-API-Consistant-Through" on all responses to statements requests, with a value of the timestamp for which all statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
+This time SHOULD take into account any temporary condition, such as excessive load, which might cause a delay in statements becoming available for retrieval.

 ###### Note:
 Due to query string limits, this method MAY be called using POST and